Variables and types¶

 In software and more commonly in hardware, it is common to have extra statements and state to debug the code.
 These debug functionality can be more than plain assertions, they can also include code.

-attribute marks a mutable or immutable variable.
+The debug attribute marks a mutable or immutable variable.
 At synthesis, all

-the statements that use a debug
+the statements that use a debug can be removed. debug variables can read

-from non debug variables, but non-debug variables can not read from debug
+from non debug variables, but non-debug variables can not read from debug.

-variables, or statements, do not have any
+This guarantees that debug variables, or statements, do not have any

 side-effects beyond debug statements.

-var a = (b::[debug]=2, c = 3) // a.b is a debug variable
+mut a = (b::[debug]=2, c = 3) // a.b is a debug variable

-let c::[debug] = 3
+const c::[debug] = 3

 Assignments to debug variables also bypass protection access.
 This means that

 private variables in tuples can be accessed (read-only).
-Since assert
+Since assert marks

 all the results as debug, it allows to read any public/private variable/field.

-x:(_priv=3, zz=4) = _
+x:(_priv=3, zz=4) = ?

-let tmp = x._priv // compile error
+const tmp = x._priv // error:

-let tmp::[debug] = x.priv // OK
+const tmp::[debug] = x.priv // OK

 assert x._priv == 3 // OK, assert is a debug statement